Santicastro0816/tip-distribution-calculator/README.md

 >This is a quote

-can coute code using '' like 'print("hello world")'
+can coute code using '' like 'git commit'

 we can use links when they are inside parenthesis like this [Github Pages](https://pages.github.com/)